defghij/disassembler/README.md

 ## Instruction Compendium (Expanded Instruction Set)

-There is a feature that can be enabled to expand the set of instruction supported by the applications.
+There is a feature that can be enabled to expand the set of instruction supported by the application.
 They are locked behind the "instruction_compendium" feature flag.
 This added `imul`, `int3`, and some other instructions that were a part of instructor provided resources but were not listed as part of the **Supported Mnemonics** section.

 The default build will still pass just with the reduces instruction set (computer?).
 To enable them build with with the following flags: